-Budgeting doesn’t end the second you step on that first flight.
-In fact, budgeting while you are on your trip is probably more important than in the saving stage since you most likely aren’t going to have any money coming in.
-You have no doubt worked your ass off while preparing for your RTW trip, forgoing nights out with friends, eating as cheaply as you can, and never buying anything that isn’t totally necessary.
+Budgeting while you are on your trip is probably more important than in the saving stage since you most likely aren’t going to have any money coming in.
+You have no doubt worked your ass off while preparing for your big trip, forgoing nights out with friends, eating as cheaply as you can, and never buying anything that isn’t totally necessary.
 You did it all for the trip.

 Everyone has a different way of tracking their spending.
 When at home, it’s nice to be able to use a site like Mint, which tracks everything for you.
 The problem with sites like Mint is that you still have to keep track of cash spending, and when you’re traveling, particularly in developing regions, you are most likely going to be pulling money out of the ATM and spending cash instead of using credit and debit cards.